grimm-co/NotQuite0DayFriday/2021.10.28-nagios/README.md

 <img src="images/xss_comment.png" style="width:85.0%" alt="Visible comment from ADD_HOST_COMMENT with hidden XSS payload" /><figcaption aria-hidden="true">Visible comment from ADD_HOST_COMMENT with hidden XSS payload</figcaption>
 </figure>

-The simplest payloads are those that allow an attacker to act as a web application administrator directly.
-While Nagios XI sets the ‘httponly’ attribute on the session cookie, Nagios Core does not, which allows an attacker to exfiltrate the cookie directly and act as the administrator (presuming they can access the Nagios instance).
-But with the additional features of Nagios XI’s web application, attackers gain greater possibilities with XSS payloads, and on Nagios XI an administrator user can be added via XSS so the attacker can come back and directly administer the server or execute any of the other payloads.
+With the additional features of Nagios XI’s web application, attackers gain greater possibilities with XSS payloads, and on Nagios XI an administrator user can be added via XSS so the attacker can come back and directly administer the server or execute any of the other payloads.

 In addition to adding users, XSS payloads allow attackers to exercise much of the functionality of the web application, including uploading